-Small molecule compounds to potentiate most common type CFTR mutation in Cystic Fibrosis patients.
+Small molecule compounds to potentiate most common type of CFTR mutation in cystic fibrosis patients.

 Potentiates ΔF508-hCFTR mutation, addressing more than 60 percent of CF patients.

 Cystic fibrosis transmembrane conductance regulator (CFTR) is a membrane protein and ion channel that malfunctions in the genetic disorder cystic fibrosis (CF) and is implicated in chronic obstructive pulmonary disease (COPD), secretory diarrhea, and chronic pancreatitis, as well.
 About 30,000 people are living with CF in the United States and 1,000 new cases are diagnosed annually.
 CF leads to thick viscous mucus in the lungs and repeated respiratory infections.
 Common treatments of CF include chest physiotherapy, therapies to thin mucus in the lungs and therapies to treat the recurrent infections, but these do not treat the underlying cause of CF. Currently, the only drug available that improves CFTR function works on a specific CFTR mutation which accounts for 4-5% of cases.
 There are currently no approved drugs that improve the function of the CFTR for majority of CF patients.